lovela-metro/proof-of-concept/README.md

 ---

-### Next LoveLA meeting
-+ June 9th
-Some goals for Saturday 6/9/2018  meeting
+## June 9 2018

-some ideas on how we can make the
-traveling route to work
+some ideas on how we can make the traveling route to work
 http://geekonjava.blogspot.com/2016/05/demo-animated-moving-marker-on-google.html

 ## Rails back end